Hitman 3: Release

 On 13 January 2022, IO Interactive announced the Hitman Trilogy, a collection of all three games in the World of Assassination trilogy.
 Both Hitman 3 and the Hitman Trilogy were released for Steam on 20 January 2022.
 Upon launch, the Steam version was met with a wave of negative reviews from players who complained about the price being the same as when the game had launched on the Epic Games Store a year earlier.
 The pricing system was seen as confusing by some due to the large amount of different versions of the game available.
 In response, IO Interactive issued a statement saying that the "Hitman 3 launch on Steam didn't go as planned" and offered all players who had already bought the game or who purchased it through to 19 February a free upgrade to the Deluxe Edition of the game.
 Players who already owned or purchased either the Deluxe Edition or the Hitman Trilogy would receive the Seven Deadly Sins DLC for free instead.

 IO Interactive supported Hitman 3 extensively with post-launch updates.
 IO Interactive launched a seven-part downloadable content series named Seven Deadly Sins.
 The sins are Greed, Pride, Sloth, Lust, Gluttony, Envy and Wrath, with the packs being released in that order.
 The first pack (Greed) was released on 30 March.
 The packs can be bought individually or collectively as part of a season pass.
 Each pack contains a unique escalation, a new suit and a new sin-themed item.
 The release of each pack started a new 'Season of Sin' lasting between four and six weeks, during which the regular free content such as featured contracts and elusive targets would be themed around the sin for that season.
 The final pack (Wrath) was released on 26 October 2021, with the "Season of Wrath" concluding on 29 November.
 While IO initially declared that they were unlikely to make new maps for the locations and instead, focused on "reimagining" existing locations, they released "Ambrose Island", a new location for free in July 2022.
 The Freelancer mode was originally set to be released in 2022, though its release was pushed to January 2023.
 Alongside Freelancer's release, IO Interactive announced that Hitman 3 would be rebranded as Hitman: World of Assassination, packaging both Hitman Game of the Year Edition and Hitman 2 Standard Access Pass into Hitman 3.
 The two older Hitman games were then removed from storefronts.
 The Deluxe version of the game includes Hitman 2 Expansion Access Pass, which allows players to gain access to the New York Bank DLC level and the Haven Island level, Hitman 3 Deluxe Edition and the Seven Deadly Sins DLC packs.
-Hitman: World of Assassination was released for the Nintendo Switch 2 on June 5, 2025, as a launch title for the console.
-Ports for iOS, iPadOS, and MacOS are scheduled to be released later in 2025.
+Hitman: World of Assassination was released for PlayStation VR2 on 27 March 2025, and for the Nintendo Switch 2 on 5 June as a launch title for that console.
+Ports for iOS and iPadOS were released on 27 August, followed by a macOS port on 25 February 2026.